NTSC/PAL/SECAM & PERITEL?

 For me it was not a waste of time, but a demonstration of power.
 I regret that this boot screen has been removed from subsequent versions of the OS.

-For the video: Altirra emulator, Atari 800XL, OS ver.
-2, PAL, running the 1200XL rainbow boot screen code.
+For the video: Altirra emulator, Atari 800XL, PAL, 1983 OS rev. 2, running the 1200XL rainbow boot screen code in loop.

 The new embedded "Self-Test" program

-The "Self-Test" which will be an integral part of the OS on all subsequent machines appeared with the Atari 1200XL.
-Note that the keyboard test allows you to test the function keys F1 to F4 (introduced with the 1200XL).
+The keyboard test allows you to test the function keys F1 to F4 (introduced with the 1200XL).
 These keys will be physically removed from the 600XL and 800XL onwards but the "Self-Test" keyboard test will not be updated immediately, offering to test keys that no longer existed...

-For the video: Altirra emulator, Atari 1200XL, NTSC, running the "Self-Test".
+For the video: Altirra emulator, Atari 1200XL, NTSC, 1982 OS rev. A, running the "Self-Test".

 PEEK identification